 NOTE: Transfer requirements vary for different majors and/or for different four-year colleges and universities.
 In some cases, an associate degree equals the first two years of a bachelor's degree, while in other cases, an associate degree may not be necessary to transfer.
-Therefore, it's very important for students to meet with an advisor or counselor early on to make sure they're enrolling in classes that will transfer.
-Students are also encouraged to select as soon as possible the four-year college or university where they'll complete their bachelor's degree as well as their major area of study.
+Therefore, it's important for students to meet with an advisor or counselor early to make sure they're enrolling in classes that will transfer.
+Students are also encouraged to select the four-year college or university where they'll complete their bachelor's degree as well as their major of study.